How to start talking to your son about puberty

 Sometimes it can feel as if there are more reasons not to talk about puberty than there are to talk.

 What if you say too much and overwhelm them?
 What if you say too little and misinform them?
 Do males need to understand puberty differently than females?
 How do you talk without embarrassing them or yourself?
-What if they’re uninterested or walk away whilst you are talking?
+What if they’re uninterested or walk away while you are talking?

-You’re not alone as most parents have the same doubts.
+You’re not alone, as most parents have the same doubts.
 They wonder whether talking to their child is the right thing to do.

 What your child needs to know about puberty

-They also need to know that they might start to have sexy thoughts or feelings and that they may start to think about their friends in a more romantic way.
-They may start to masturbate more often or for the first time.
-Puberty is the time when kids start to see sex as something that they will someday want to do.
-So don’t forget to tell them that having sex with someone is a big responsibility and that they don’t need to express their sexual feelings in this way (just yet).
-This is also a great time to start talking about what sexual behaviours and attitudes are okay, and not okay, in your family.
+They also need to know that they might start to have sexy thoughts or feelings and that they may start to think about their friends more romantically.
+They may begin to masturbate more often or for the first time.
+Puberty is the time when kids begin to see sex as something that they will someday want to do.

 Don’t forget to let them know that they are normal and that their friends are going through puberty as well.
 During puberty, there are a lot of changes happening to their body, brain and emotions that can make them feel different.
 So make sure they know that they can always come and talk to you about anything.
 No matter how embarrassing it might be!